get-convex/convex-helpers/packages/convex-helpers/README.md

 });
 ```

-### `getPageOfQuery`: manual pagination with familiar syntax
+### `paginator`: manual pagination with familiar syntax

 In addition to `getPage`, convex-helpers provides a function
-`getPageOfQuery`.
+`paginator`.
 This function has syntax and interface similar to the
-built-in `.paginate`, to make it easy to switch.
+built-in Convex query builder, to make it easy to switch.

 It runs on top of `getPage`, so it provides the benefits of being callable
 multiple times from a query, or within a Convex component.
 On the other hand,